What is a Dental Emergency?

 • Dental treatment before a critical medical procedure – Dental appointments that are required for an upcoming critical medical procedure are considered essential and should be kept.

-Emergency treatment needed.
+Emergency treatment is needed.

 • Uncontrolled bleeding – If you are bleeding excessively from your lips, tongue or mouth tissues, head to your dental office, visit urgent care or go to the emergency room.